grafana/agent/docs/developer/release/update-version-in-code.md

 # Update Version in Code

+This Action will typically follow [Create Release Branch](./create-release-branch.md) or if it is time to start a Stable Release or Patch Release.

 The codebase must be updated to reference the upcoming release tag whenever a new release is being made.

-## Version
+## Release Version

-The version can be determined starting with the version prefix determined in [Create Release Branch](./create-release-branch.md) step 2.
+The release version prefix was previously determined in [Create Release Branch](./create-release-branch.md).

 - Release Candidate Version (RCV)

-    - The RCV will look like `[version prefix].x-rc.y`.
+    - The RCV will look like `[release version prefix].x-rc.y`.
     - For example, `v0.32.0-rc.0` is the first RCV for the v0.32.0 release.

 - Stable Release Version (SRV)

-    - The SRV will look like `[version prefix].0`.
+    - The SRV will look like `[release version prefix].0`.
     - For example, `v0.32.0` is the SRV for the v0.32.0 release.

 - Patch Release Version (PRV)

-    - The PRV will look like `[version prefix].x`.
+    - The PRV will look like `[release version prefix].x`.
     - For example, `v0.32.1` is the first PRV for the v0.32.0 release.

 ## Steps

 1. Create a branch from `main`.

-    Note: This branch cannot be prefixed with `release-`.

 2. Update the `CHANGELOG.md`.

-    1. Modify CHANGELOG Header
+    1. Modify CHANGELOG.md Header
         - First RCV or a PRV
             - Add a new header under `Main (unreleased)` for `[version] (YYYY-MM-DD)`.
         - Additional RCV or SRV